 During construction, the ambient air quality at local receptor sites may potentially be affected by increased dust, particularly during the earthworks phase and by gaseous exhaust fumes from construction vehicles, plant and additional vehicle movements to and from the site.
-At the operational phase impacts to the air will be insignificant, and originating from the boiler when it is operated.
+At the operational phase impacts to the air will be significantly reduced and will consist mainly of potential fugitive emissions of VOCs from the Heated Transfer Fluid (HTF).
+All other typical air pollutants, such as NOx and, SOx will be emitted only infrequently, when the boiler is operated.